DanielGavin/ols/README.md

 `enable_snippets`: Turns on builtin snippets

-`enable_semantic_tokens`: Turn on syntax highlighting, and is only supported on few editors.
-It is also cause of many crashes.
+`enable_semantic_tokens`: Turns on syntax highlighting.

+`enable_document_symbols`: Turns on outline of all your global declarations in your document.

 `odin_command`: Allows you to specifiy your Odin location, instead of just relying on the environment path.